VeronicaLaven/iss_tracker/README.md

 * outputs the data of timestamp, latitude, and longitude to a spreadsheet file with .csv format

-* captures the data every hour for three days and write it to a .csv file named iss.csv
+* captures the data every hour for three days and writes it to a .csv file named iss.csv

 * uses the csv.writer object to write the data to the file